 The Master Marketer Program is truly an Industry – Extension partnership.
 Without the initial grants received from the Texas Corn Producers Board and the Texas Wheat Producers Board, the Master Marketer Program would not exist.
-Their continued support through Texas A&M AgriLife Extension Service and the addition of grants from the USDA-Risk Management Agency, Texas Farm Bureau, the Cotton State Support Committee, Texas Grain Sorghum Producers Board, and Capital Farm Credit as statewide sponsors enabled the program to develop across Texas.
+Their continued support through Texas A&M AgriLife Extension Service and the addition of grants from the USDA-Southern Risk Management Education Center, Texas Farm Bureau, the Cotton State Support Committee, Texas Grain Sorghum Producers Board, and Capital Farm Credit as statewide sponsors enabled the program to develop across Texas.
 These “alliances” and the overall success of the program have been invaluable in leveraging funds from other sources.
 Industry partnerships have been critical in widening the Master Marketer education concept to reach audiences in allied industries.
 Those partnerships and others will be critical in maintaining, enhancing and expanding this highly successful effort.